jerry-harm/hmac-file-server/wiki.md

 ---

-### ✅ Vorteile
+### ✅ Advantages

-- Sicher (HMAC)
+- Secure (HMAC)
 - Self-hosted
-- Einfach zu integrieren
+- Easy to integrate
-- Keine Abhängigkeiten zu Drittanbietern
+- No dependencies on third-party providers